Thinkful/thinkful-curriculum-starter-files/iain-notes/sa_tutorial/important_concepts.rst

             for key,value in kwargs.items():
                 setattr(self, key, value)

 You can see that this is less typing and easier to follow.
-Functionally, they are identical and we can switch between the two patterns any time.
+But functionally, they are identical and we can switch between the two patterns any time.
+You will find that most recent example code for SQLAlchemy uses Declarative Base.

 Note that the table describing attributes are specified as *class* attributes, not instance variables: they are not inside an __init__ method and are not attached to *self*.
 This pattern of using